rehierl/abstract-properties/01-0-prologue/1-1-headings-1.md

 So how can an implementation determine if a node is above or below a heading?
 That is, how can an implementation determine if the expression `(A above-of h)` is true or not?
-And what is the meaning of that "above" in the context of a node tree?
+And what is the meaning of "above" in the context of a node tree?
 After all, node `A` is a sibling of `h` and therefore not strictly "above of" it.
+Likewise, node `B` is also a sibling of `h` and also neither strictly "above of" nor "below of" it.

 Note that parent node `p` "clearly" appears to be above heading `h`, which would suggest that the answer in regards to the first question, at least in